緊急事態! ローズウッド 規制の裏側に迫る 第四弾 - TC楽器 - TCGAKKI

 Compared to rosewood and bubinga, which have a strong reddish color, obancol has a yellowish brownish color.
 The grain pattern is similar to rosewood.

-The dark grain lines and the lighter, yellowish areas are bright and beautiful.
+The dark grain lines and the lighter, yellowish areas are vivid and beautiful.

-The sound quality is similar to rosewood, with a good tonal balance and a clear, contoured texture, but it is often slightly harder and brighter with a high backbone and less wet than rosewood.
-It is also known for its use in the Taylor 400 series, which is also known for the Taylor 414ce.
+The sound quality is also close to rosewood, with a good tonal balance and a clear, contoured texture, but it is often slightly harder and brighter with a higher backbone than rosewood, and less wet than rosewood.
+It is also famous for its use in the Taylor 400 series, which is also known for the Taylor 414ce.

 K.Yairi

-K.Yairi was established in 1965 as a made-in-Japan brand, and since the 1970s and even today, guitars made by a small group of handmade craftsmen have been supported by many players in every aspect, including precision, tone, and cost performance.
+K.Yairi was established in 1965 as a made-in-Japan brand, and from the 1970s to the present day, guitars made by a small team of handmade craftsmen have been supported by many players in every aspect, including precision, tone, and cost performance.

-The unique sound with a sense of depth of boxy sound while playing atacky and bright is a combination of handmade K.Yairi, which specializes in woody and warm sound, and Obancor wood.
+The unique sound, which is at once ataccented and bright, yet has a sense of boxy depth, is a combination of K.Yairi's handmade woody and warm sound, and the obangkor wood.

-• This wood belongs to the same legume family as rosewood, and is a species of the genus Macaecium, which is closely related to the genus Crassostrea.
+• This wood belongs to the same legume family as rosewood, and is a species of the genus Macaereum, which is closely related to the genus Crassostrea.

-It is also called "Bolivian Rosewood" and "Santos Rosewood" in addition to "Purplewood" and "Morado."
-It has been used as a side back material of acoustic guitars for a long time in the musical instrument industry, but it is becoming more popular as a substitute material for rosewood under the rosewood regulations.
-It has been used for side backs of acoustic guitars for a long time in the musical instrument industry.
+It is also called "Bolivian Rosewood" and "Santos Rosewood" in addition to "Purplewood" and "Morado," and has been used for side backs of acoustic guitars for a long time in the musical instrument industry.
+However, it is becoming more popular as a substitute material for rosewood under the regulation of rosewood.

-The color of the wood varies from individual pieces, but ranges from chocolate brown to slightly purplish, and is characterized by large, blurred stripes like those found on Indian Rose.
+The color of the wood varies from individual pieces, but ranges from chocolate brown to slightly purplish, with large, blurred stripes similar to those found on Indian Rose.

 Morris

-Morris is one of the most familiar makers of domestic forks in Japan.
+Morris is one of the most familiar domestic makers when discussing domestic forks.

 The predecessor brand was founded in the 1960s, and in 1972 the brand name was changed to Morris.

-Its technical capabilities and prices are still highly regarded by many players today and in the past,
+The technical capabilities and prices of Morris forks are still highly regarded by many players today and in the past,

-It is said that Morris dispelled the image of "cheap or bad" that existed in Japanese products at that time around the end of the 70's.
+It is said that Morris dispelled the image of "cheap or bad" Japanese products from the end of the 1970s.

 Morris has long used a wide range of woods for side backs, including Hakaranda, Indian rosewood, mahogany, nato, maple, and chestnut.
-This is Morris' reasonably priced dreadnought model, M501, which is named Purplewood and uses Perferro for the side back.
+This is Morris' reasonably priced dreadnought model, M501, named after purplewood with Perferro side backs.

 The large, spreading grain of the board is dynamic and beautiful.
-The color is hard to see in the photo, but in person it is a bit more light and smooth with a hint of purple.
+The color is hard to see in the photo, but in person, it is a bit lighter and more purplish.

 • The wood grain is characterized by a light brown with bluish tints to a dark brownish grain with a chocolate-like color.
 It has a texture similar to alder.

-Also known as "California Walnut," "Black Walnut," or "Claro Walnut," Claro Walnut has exotic grains such as curly, burl, and crotchet, and has long been a popular choice for furniture.
+Also known as "California Walnut," "Black Walnut," and "Claro Walnut," Claro Walnut has exotic grains such as curly, burl, and crotchet, and has been used for furniture for many years.

 Gibson